Introduction to full van respray costs

 Usually the cheaper options are good enough for a DIY project but if you are planning on doing a few vehicles then it is worth paying a little more for reliability and speed.

 If you don’t have access to a garage you can buy pop up spray booths.
-If you are on a real budget and have shelter from heavy wind then something like this would work for less than £100.
+If you are on a real budget and have shelter from heavy wind then something like this on eBay would work for less than £100.

 This will give a controlled and safe environment for the job.
 Though it is completely optional.
 So the overall cost could be around £800.